smokeballdev/api-docs/docs/documentation/ia-Plugins.md

 ### 6.3 Computing the HMAC
 The `Signature` hash is calculated using these three bits of information:
-1. The `Timestamp` header which is the ticks representation of the UTC datetime (.Net format) the webhook was sent
+1. The `Timestamp` header which is the ticks representation of the UTC datetime (.Net format) the request was sent
 2. The `RequestId` header
 3. Your `ClientId` that you use to authenticate with the API